Angus-Eastell/FCP-finalproject/README.md

 # FCP-finalproject
-git for final fcp project
+Read me for final project:

-Task2
+Import the required libraries, numpy, matplotlib, argparse, math, random.

+Task 1:

+Task 2:
 Ps：When the first histogram is generated, you need to turn it off so that the second scatter chart will be displayed.

-Import the required libraries, numpy, matplotlib.

 In the terminal, the command “-defuant” is used to run the defuant model，“-test_defuant” is used to run the test code of the model，“-beta” is used to assign a value to the beta，“-threshold” is used to assign a value to the T.

 First of all, to give each individual an initial value of an opinion, I created a function called initialise_opinions, using the numpy.random.rand() function in the numpylibrary to randomly generate an opinion for each individual.
 Initial value.
 In this way, an array of random numbers is generated, and the length of this array depends on num_individuals, indicating the total number of people in the model.
 Here, I set its value to 100.

 Then, I created a function called update_opinion（）to update the individual's opinion according to the calculation formula provided by the task.
 In this process, I created an index i to indicate the individuals selected in the current update to change their opinion values and make the code clearer.
 Randomly select an individual and then randomly select the neighbor on the left or right of the individual, and update the individual's views according to the differences between the selected individual and the neighbour's views.